captainNerdBeard/FigurenotesMS/README.md

 Click the link under 'Releases' on in the right hand column (https://github.com/captainNerdBeard/FigurenotesMS/releases/tag/release-1) and click the 'FigurenotesPlugin.zip' link in the next screen.
 Your browser will download the required zip file.

+Alternately, click the green 'Code' button at the top and select 'Download Zip'

 ## Installing the plugin

 1. Extract the .zip file by right clicking it and selecting 'Extract', after extracting you will see a folder named 'Figurenotes MS4' which contains 2 plugin files and a thumbnail image.